California Gurls

-"California Gurls" is a song recorded by American singer Katy Perry.
-It served as the lead single for her third studio album, Teenage Dream (2010).
-The song features verses from rapper Snoop Dogg.
-The artists co-wrote the song with Bonnie McKee and its co-producers Dr. Luke and Max Martin, with additional production from Benny Blanco.
-According to Perry, "California Gurls" is an answer song to "Empire State of Mind" (2009), by Jay-Z and Alicia Keys.
-Its mid-tempo production incorporates disco-pop and funk-pop with influences of new wave and electropop.
-Its lyrics are an ode to the state of California, in which both Perry and Snoop Dogg were born and raised.
+"California Gurls" is a song by American singer Katy Perry from her third studio album, Teenage Dream (2010).
+It was released as the album's lead single on May 7, 2010, through Capitol Records.
+The song features rap verses from Snoop Dogg.
+They both co-wrote "California Gurls" with Bonnie McKee and its producers Dr. Luke, Max Martin, and Benny Blanco.
+The track was recorded at Conway Recording Studios, based in Hollywood, Los Angeles.
+The song's mid-tempo production contains disco-pop and electropop.
+Its lyrics are an ode to the state of California, in which both Perry and Dogg were born and raised.
+According to Perry, "California Gurls" is an answer song to "Empire State of Mind" by Jay-Z and Alicia Keys.